 So when we saw a post sweeping the Web titled "40 maps they didn't teach you in school," one of which happens to be a WorldViews original, I thought we might be able to contribute our own collection.
-Some of these are pretty nerdy, but I think they're no less fascinating and easily understandable.
-A majority are original to this blog, with others from a variety of sources.
-I've included a link for further reading on close to every one.
 Repetition inför nationellt prov i geografi (SO) år 6.
 Africa, Uncolonized: A Detailed Look at an Alternate Continent.
 What if the Black Plague had killed off almost all Europeans?

 Then the Reconquista never happens.
 Spain and Portugal don't kickstart Europe's colonization of other continents.
 And this is what Africa might have looked like.
 The map – upside down, to skew our traditional eurocentric point of view – shows an Africa dominated by Islamic states, and native kingdoms and federations.
 All have at least some basis in history, linguistics or ethnography.
+This map is the result of an entirely different course of history.
+To arrive at this map, Cyon constructed an alternative timeline.
+Allohistorical Africa, seen from our North-up perspective.
 How can we graphically represent... - European Statistics.

 Hållbar utveckling, transport.
 Wind, Rain and Temperature Maps.
 PlayGround + - 32 years summed up in 10 seconds.
 A Terrifying, Fascinating Timelapse of 30 Years of Human Impact on Earth.
 A new interactive project from Google, NASA and the US Geological Survey.